 4. If hikers are going to deviate from the designated trail route they must inform others so that someone knows where they are.

 5. Bringing pets is not discouraged but if present, must be on a leash and restrained from bothering other hikers or wildlife.

-6. Car pool drivers should receive a fair compensation for the cost of their vehicle use.
-Discuss between car occupants.
-"Transportation to and from each hike is voluntarily arranged between participants and the club assumes no responsibility."
-The club and/or drivers are not responsible for any injuries incurred during car pooling.
+6. Carpool participants should share gas expenses.
+This is discussed between car occupants.
+“Transportation to and from each hike is voluntarily arranged between participants and the club assumes no responsibility.”
+The club and/or drivers are not responsible for any injuries incurred during carpooling.

 7. Please be courteous of others and the environment – remember we are guests in the outdoors.

 8. Give a hoot, don’t pollute (old BLM saying).
 If you pack it in, pack it out.

 9. It is always helpful to clean up trail trash and do some trail grooming if you can – strictly voluntary.